Challenges in training algorithms for autonomous cars

 As per a rough calculation, a fleet of 100 cars instrumented with 5 cameras each will generate in excess of one million hours of video recording in a year.
 This data needs to be captured, transported from the car to the data center, stored, processed and used for training autonomous vehicles.
 Importantly, since supervised learning algorithms are used, the data also needs to be annotated by humans.
 Marking every pedestrian, car, lane, and other details can become a significant bottleneck if the data annotation team is not adequately sized – Image the size of data processing.

 One of the main challenges with the safety of deep neural networks is the fact that they are unstable under so-called adversarial perturbations.
 Minimal modifications in camera images, such are resizing, cropping and the change of lighting conditions might cause the system to misclassify the image.
-The prevailing automotive safety standard of ISO26262, does not have a way to define safety for self-learning algorithms such as deep learning.
+The prevailing automotive safety standard of ISO26262, does not have a way to define safety for self-learning algorithms such as deep learning in self driving car.
 Hence, there is still no way to standardize the safety aspect yet, due to the fast pace of current technology

 Machine-learning learns from a huge set of data and stores the model in a complex set of weighted combination of features.
 This combination of weighted features in un-intuitive and difficult to interpret.